 Landing at the airport in Portland after a smooth flight was nice.
-This is a smaller airport,, but it does qualify as an international airport.
+This is a smaller airport, but it does qualify as an international airport.
 I picked up my bag and rental without much issue, then headed towards the resort.

-From the airport to the resort was only a 11-mile drive, and it took less than 15 minutes.
+From the airport to the resort was only an 11-mile drive, and it took less than 15 minutes.
 If you do not want a rental here, you could certainly do without one how close the resort is to the airport.

-When you look on the Wyndham site, it is interesting that the headline is when you are looking for a little quirk this is for you.
-I think that recognizes the areas free spirit and unique look at life.
+When you look at the Wyndham site, it is interesting that the headline is when you are looking for a little quirk this is for you.
+I think that recognizes the area’s free spirit and unique look at life.
 The area has many artists and free spirits of all kinds.
 Surely 2020 saw issues in the area, but as I drove the streets now in 2021, I did not see signs of those issues now.

-Looking for what to do in there area before my flight, I found this local tourist site of value.
+Looking for what to do in their area before my flight, I found this local tourist site of value.
 There are many helpful notes on locations and local experiences that you can find before your trip.

 Once I arrived at the resort, I discovered that there is no on-site parking at the resort itself, but there is a local provider close by that allows parking for $39 a day with unlimited in and out privileges.
 Given that this was the only game in town, I made those arrangements.
 I think the lack of parking is because this location is so central to Portland’s downtown that most feel they do not need a car rental when in the area.
 If I had paid attention, I would likely not have gotten the rental knowing this in advance, so just be aware.

 My one bedroom was a presidential, and it was sizable at just under 800 sq ft.
-This size gave you a nice full kitchen, large living room area, and the standard size bedroom and bath.
+This size gave you a nice full kitchen, a large living room area, and the standard size bedroom and bath.
 Everything was nice and modern.
 The shower was fully tiled and clean and had a waterfall showerhead that I know many people enjoy.
-The bed was a comfortable king size, and the kitchen had plenty of space to fix full dinners or meals.
+The bed was a comfortable king-size, and the kitchen had plenty of space to fix full dinners or meals.